 The McDonnell Douglas MD-80 and MD-90 families of jetliners were built on the same assembly line in Long Beach, Calif.

-Conceived as another stretched variant of the DC-9, the MD-80 made its first flight as the DC-9 Super 80.
+Conceived as a stretched variant of the DC-9, the MD-80 made its first flight as the DC-9 Super 80.
 The MD-80 Series of twinjets, featuring many advances in technology, was certified by the Federal Aviation Administration in August 1980 and entered airline service three months later.

 There were 1,191 MD-80s delivered between 1980 and 1999.